 Canon 750D versus Canon 800D

-The physical size and weight of the Canon 750D and the Canon 800D are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 750D and the Canon 800D.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 750D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 750D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D is somewhat smaller (2 percent) than the Canon 750D.
 Moreover, the 800D is slightly lighter (4 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the 800D are weather-sealed.